tlevine/www.thomaslevine.com/README.md

     nanoc validate-links

 ## Branches

+### Composing
 `master` should always have a presentable website state, including `created_at` dates.
 This way, the site can be recompiled automatically every day, and queued posts can be added automatically.

 Develop new posts in other branches.

+### Deploying
+To push new version of the site, check out master, compile the site, make sure that all is well, then commit and push the submodule `output` directory, which has only a `gh-pages` branch.

+    git checkout master
+    nanoc
+    cd output
+    git commit . -m compile
+    git push
+    cd ..
+    git commit . -m update\ submodule
+    git push

+### Upgrading
 To upgrade to a newer version of the boilerplate, checkout `nanoc-h5bp`, then pull the new version.